-Cameron works as one of the the Instrumental Music Directors at Adolfo Camarillo High School in Southern California where he teaches the marching band, concert bands, jazz bands, and orchestra.
+Cameron works as one of the the Music Directors at Adolfo Camarillo High School in Camarillo, California where he teaches the marching band, concert bands, jazz bands, and orchestra.
 Cameron is proud to work alongside Co-Director Daniel Cook on a daily basis.
 Previously, he was the Director of Bands and Orchestras at Granada Hills Charter High School in the nearby San Fernando Valley.

 From 2010-2013, Cameron performed in the trumpet section with the Blue Devils, winning two DCI World Championships and two silver medals.
 In 2013, he performed as a trumpet soloist for the re:Rite of Spring and received the “MVP Visual” award.
 Later, he went on to perform as a "marching staff member" for the Blue Devils International tour of Europe in 2015.

 Cameron’s professional affiliations include the National Association for Music Education (NAfME), the California Band Directors Association (CBDA), California Alliance for Jazz (CAJ) and the Southern California School Band and Orchestra Association (SCSBOA).